Description of the theme:

-- Pelvic clock lessons sometimes work entirely with the knees bent, feet standing (as in these), and sometimes entirely with the feet together and knees open (as in these)–and sometimes with both, as in Clocks in Three Positions.
+- Pelvic clock lessons sometimes work entirely with the knees bent, feet standing and sometimes entirely with the feet together and knees open –and sometimes with both, as in Clocks in Three Positions.

 - When he starts in sitting, with soles together and knees open, he flips the clock–it’s natural to think you will be looking at the clock under your pelvis, so now 12 is towards your tailbone and 6 towards your belt.
 Otherwise, 12 is at the belt and 6 at the tailbone. – LynetteReid Feb 5, 2011